 From the beginning, the planning for the renewal of the Veterans and Human Services Levy focused on two key objectives: 1) build on the success of the previous two levies and 2) engage and involve the community in the development of the proposal for the future levy.

 Outreach to the community came in several forms: online surveys, focus groups, community conversations and informal meetings with key stakeholders and partners.
 Staff combined resident input with data study and research.
-Detail on community input is provided in the next section of this implementation plan.
+Detail on community input is provided in the next section of this plan.

 These efforts revealed that some populations not previously supported by the levy merited consideration for inclusion, particularly if the levy amount increased.
 One population of need that surfaced in nearly every conversation was older adults, with many people voicing concern that the needs of seniors were not being met, even as their numbers were growing every day.
 Other populations called out were survivors of domestic violence and sexual assault, refugees and people with disabilities.
 Community input also noted the challenges faced by unpaid caregivers for older adults and persons with disabilities.